houseleo/Dynamic-Filter-CNN/README.md

     python train.py -h

-To use use TensorBoard to view the network architecture and visualize the training progress.
+To use TensorBoard to view the network architecture and visualize the training progress.

     tensorboard --logdir log